KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 ![boring alert](/tutorials/javascript/images/libraries-4.png)

-You might start by googling for things like "JavaScript alert library" or "JavaScript dialog library".
+You might start by searching for things like "JavaScript alert library" or "JavaScript dialog library".
 You'd probably find a few different options, like [SweetAlert](https://sweetalert.js.org/) or [Micromodal.js](https://micromodal.now.sh/).

 The best thing you can do is try a few different options out and see which one you like the best!